AntMouss/Novelties-detection-project/README.md

 ### 2.Article HTML cleaning

-<ins>**Cleaning Steps Schema :**</ins>
+<ins>**Cleaning Steps diagram :**</ins>

 <img src="./src/diagram/cleaning_diagram.png" alt="drawing" height="400"/>

 1. at the first step , we selected and kept the **<article/>** tag (content of the article) .
-2. HTML page contain garbage informations like advertising , author information , references to next articles... that aren't interesting for the topic analysis and could pollute the [Topic modeling process](#4topic-modelling). because we just want to conserve relevant words of the subject treated in the article.
+2. HTML page contains garbage informations like advertising , author information , references to next articles... that aren't interesting for the topic analysis and could pollute the [Topic modeling process](#4topic-modelling). since  we just wish to conserve relevant words to the topic treated in the article.
-   So we made a cleaning layer to remove undesirable tags.
+   We thus made a cleaning layer to remove undesirable tags.

 There are 2 types of "undesirable" tags: